 These actions enable the lawfulness of the failure of the institutions, bodies, offices or agencies of the European Union to act to be reviewed.
 However, such an action may be brought only after the institution concerned has been called on to act.
 Where the failure to act is held to be unlawful, it is for the institution concerned to put an end to the failure by appropriate measures.
 Jurisdiction to hear actions for failure to act is shared between the Court of Justice and the General Court according to the same criteria as for actions for annulment.

 Appeals on points of law only may be brought before the Court of Justice against judgments and orders of the General Court.
 If the appeal is admissible and well founded, the Court of Justice sets aside the judgment of the General Court.
 Where the state of the proceedings so permits, the Court of Justice may itself decide the case.
 Otherwise, it refers the case back to the General Court, which is bound by the decision given by the Court of Justice on the appeal.

 Whatever the type of case, there is always a written stage and, if appropriate, an oral stage, which is public.
-However, a distinction must be drawn between, first, references for preliminary rulings and, second, other actions, known as ‘direct actions'.
+However, a distinction must be drawn between, first, references for preliminary rulings and, second, other actions (direct actions and appeals).

 Commencement of proceedings before the Court and the written procedure

 The national court submits questions to the Court of Justice about the interpretation or validity of a provision of European Union law, generally in the form of a judicial decision in accordance with national procedural rules.
 When that request has been translated into all the European Union languages by the Court's translation service, the Registry notifies it to the parties to the national proceedings, and also to all the Member States and the institutions of the European Union.
 A notice is published in the Official Journal of the European Union stating, inter alia, the names of the parties to the proceedings and the content of the questions.
 The parties, the Member States and the institutions have two months within which to submit written observations to the Court of Justice.